Cebelle1/NTU-SCSE-Y2/README.md

 # NTU-SCSE-Y2

-This repository is still under construction 😁
+This repository is a collection of my Y2S1 work.
+Hope its helpful to anyone who stumbles upon here :blush: